jtnix/wineskin-engines/README.md

 # wineskin-engines
-wineskin engines optimized for OS X 10.9 and beyond
+##### wineskin prepared engines optimized for OS X 10.9 Mavericks, 10.10 Yosemite and 10.11 El Capitan

-I've tested these successfully on 10.9.5 and 10.10.3 with online games like Star Wars: The Old Republic, Everquest II and Neverwinter Online and performance is quite good, especially on post-2012 Mac hardware.
+I've tested these successfully on 10.9.5, 10.10.3 and 10.11.5 specifically with online games Star Wars: The Old Republic, Everquest II and Neverwinter Online.
+Performance is excellent as of the recent updates to Wine 1.9, especially on post-2012 Mac hardware with AMD or nVidia graphics chips.

+*Disclaimer: do not expect success with lower end Apple systems, especially older Air or mini models that rely entirely on Intel integrated graphics.*

 Most of these are compiled from the wine-staging releases found here: https://github.com/wine-compholio/wine-staging/releases

+## Engine Patches
+**Notice** all engines contain the following patches:

+* additional thread.c routines that consistently updates a network timing segment used by some programs to authenticate usage or handshake with a server.
+Specifically Star Wars: The Old Republic works with these engines *without* needing swtorfix.exe.
+Please see https://bugs.winehq.org/show_bug.cgi?id=29168 for more info.
+* libpng.16 png library and texture compression library libtxc_dxtn.
+You will need to install the additional Wrapper dylib to get support for these updated libraries. (see below)

 ## Engines
+updated Aug 9 2016

 * WS9Wine1.7.44-StagingSWTOR.tar.7z - contains patches to run SWTOR natively (without swtorfix.exe) and reduce volatility of the map/quest bug.
- * also contains the newer libpng.16 and libtxc_dxtn support.
-You will need to install the additional Wrapper dylib below to get the new libpng and libtxc_dxtn support.
+* WS9Wine1.9.15-staging-NetworkTiming-10.11-libs.tar.7z - compiled against native 10.11.5 X11 libs and SDK; only works on El Capitan 10.11.x at this time.

 ### How to use: